The World’s Leading Home + Housewares Show

 1991

 NHMA relocates its headquarters from Chicago’s Merchandise Mart to Rosemont, near O’Hare Airport.
-The show occupies three levels of the East building and two levels of the North building.
+The Show occupies three levels of the East building and two levels of the North building.

 1992